carbon-language/carbon-lang/clang/docs/ClangFormat.rst

     -p P          strip the smallest prefix containing P slashes -style STYLE  formatting style to apply (LLVM, Google)

-So to reformat all the lines in the latest `git` commit, just do:
+So to reformat all the lines in the latest :program:`git` commit, just do:

 .. code-block:: console

   git diff -U0 HEAD^ | clang-format-diff.py

-The `-U0` will create a diff without context lines (the script would format those as well).
+The :option:`-U0` will create a diff without context lines (the script would format those as well).